edwardslab-wustl/TE-detective/README.md

 	Reference sequences of repeat elements can be obtained from Repbase(https://www.girinst.org/server/RepBase/index.php) or other resources.
 	See example file ref_fofn in the example_data folder.

+	3. bed formatted file of known repeat locations corresponding to the genome version used for alignment.
+	You can download the repeatmasker track data from the [UCSC Genome Browser](https://hgdownload.soe.ucsc.edu/downloads.html) and filter with something like: zcat rmsk.txt.gz | awk '{print $6"\t"$7"\t"$8"\t"$12;}' > rmsk_hg19.bed

 ````

 ### Test example